 I have been a yoga teacher and physiotherapist for over 15 years.
 A personalised yoga practice encourages the body to heal optimally.

-Having my early physiotherapy career in the hospital system, then moving into private practice where I have remained, I’ve worked with people in a huge variety of settings, both in a hands on treatment capacity and teaching yoga to clients.
+Having my early physiotherapy career in the hospital system before moving into private practice, I’ve worked with people in a huge variety of settings, both in a hands on treatment capacity and teaching yoga to clients.
 Working in hospitals gave me invaluable insights into the management of acute and chronic conditions.
 Now, as a physiotherapist in private practice, I integrate detailed assessment and treatment with therapeutic exercise, applying the principles of individualised yoga.

 I have been a yoga teacher and physiotherapist for over 15 years.